-Solving the Identity Search & Matching Problem An overview of the identity search & matching problem space, and an introduction to Identity Systems' technology ©2004-2006 Identity Systems, a Nokia company.
+Solving the Identity Search & Matching Problem in Criminal Justice Applications An overview of the identity search & matching problem space, and an introduction to Identity Systems technology ©2004-2007 Identity Systems, a Nokia company.
 All rights reserved.
 All logos, brand and product names are or may be trademarks of their respective owners.
-Introduction A primary requirement of identity subsystems is to query and locate records or information using identity attributes such as Name, Address, and other supporting data.
+WP_CJ_070228 Introduction A primary requirement of CHRS and CJIS systems is to query and locate criminal records or justice information using identity attributes such as Name, Date of Birth, Address, SSN and other supporting data.
 Anyone who has ever searched a telephone book for a name like Ricky Smith knows that the endless variations and errors in this class of data make for an almost impossible task.
 (Possible matches include Rick Smythe, Richard Smithe, Smith Richard A., Ricardo A Smith, R. A. Smithe, etc).
 Computer systems that use names to locate critical information records face the same challenges.
-The error and variation in names is compounded by the volume of information records being searched against, and the need to perform searches in real-time.
+The difficulty in overcoming the error and variation in names is compounded by the volume of information records being searched, and the need to perform searches in real-time.
 In addition, it is typical in such systems that apart from the accidental error and variation - the identity data is subject to deliberate abnormal or extreme variation.
-On their own, traditional phonetic search techniques like Soundex and NYSIIS, wild-card searches or text search engines, don't address all aspects of the problem space, do not provide matches in ranked order, cannot address words that are in the wrong order (i.e. Lee Kwok Ki and Kwok Ki Lee), and do not handle data from multiple countries/character sets/languages efficiently.
+On their own, traditional phonetic search techniques like Soundex and NYSIIS don't address all aspects of the problem space, do not provide matches in ranked order, cannot address words that are in the wrong order (i.e. Lee Kwok Ki and Kwok Ki Lee), and do not handle data from multiple countries/character sets/languages efficiently.
 Indexing and search techniques that rely on clean and complete data will struggle with the often incomplete and unpredictable data that must be recorded and searched in such systems.
-Reliable, fast identity searches, in addition to accurate matching, duplicate discovery and relationship linking, are fundamental requirements of many computer applications.
-The identity search problem is complex - and requires sophisticated tools and techniques to address and solve the problem.
-The Identity Search Problem Names (and other identity data) suffer from unavoidable error and variation.
+Reliable, fast identity searches, and accurate matching, as well as the ability to reliably screen data batch or online, are fundamental requirements of CHRS and CIIS systems The identity search problem is complex and requires sophisticated tools and techniques to address and solve the problem.
+Identity Systems White Paper The Identity Search Problem Names (and other identity data) suffer from unavoidable error and variation.
 The variations that occur include spelling, typing and phonetic error; synonyms & nicknames; Anglicization, ethnic, and foreign versions of names; initials, truncation and abbreviation; prefix and suffix variations; compound names; account names; missing words, extra words and word sequence variations, as well as format, character and convention variations.

-Variation Examples

-Person Names:
+Variation examples Person Names:

-Nicknames: William, Bill, Billy, Will Name Variation: Chris, Kris, Christie, Krissy, Christy, Christine, Tina Abbreviation/Spelling: Mohammed, Mohd, Mohamad, Mhd, Muhammad Foreign Versions: Peter, Pete, Pietro, Piere, Pierre Spelling Variation: Johnson, Johnsen, Johnsson, Johnston, Johnstone, Jonson Suffix Variation: Smith II, Smith II, Smith Jr, Smith jnr Anglicization: De La Grande, Delagrande, D L Grande Out of Order: Henry Tun Lye Aun; Mr Aun Tun Lye (Henry) Initials/Order: Frank Lee Adam; A. Frank Lee; Lee Frank Titles: Dr. Henry Lee, Henry Lee, M.D., Mr. Henry Lee Company Names:
+Nicknames: William, Bill, Billy, Will Name Variation: Chris, Kris, Christie, Krissy, Christy, Christine, Tina Abbreviation/Spelling: Mohammed, Mohd, Mohamad, Mhd, Muhammad Foreign Versions: Peter, Pete, Pietro, Piere, Pierre Spelling Variation: Johnson, Johnsen, Johnsson, Johnston, Johnstone, Jonsson Suffix Variation: Smith II, Smith II, Smith Jr, Smith jnr Anglicization: De La Grande, Delagrande, D L Grande Out of Order: Henry Tun Lye Aun; Mr Aun Tun Lye (Henry) Initials/Order: Frank Lee Adam; A. Frank Lee: Lee Frank Titles: Dr. Henry Lee, Henry Lee, M.D., Mr. Henry Lee Company Names:

-Town Park Plaza Hotel, Park Plaza, Hotel Plaza, Town Park John Deer Engg Labs, John Deare Laboratories, Engineering Research Labs c/o John Deere Inc

-IBM, International Business Machines, Intl.
+Town Park Plaza Hotel, Park Plaza, Hotel Plaza, Town Park John Deer Engg Labs, John Deare Laboratories, Engineering Research Labs c/o John Deere Inc IBM, International Business Machines, Intl.
 Bus.
 Mach., I.B.M., IBM Inc.